-Baylor Institute for Rehabilitation RISE Adaptive Sports Brings Top BMX, Skateboard, Wheelchair Motocross Competition to DFW
+Baylor Institute for Rehabilitation RISE Adaptive Sports Brings Top BMX Skateboard Wheelchair

 On Friday and Saturday, April 18-19, top competitors from across the country will convene in Irving to compete for bragging rights, cash and prizes in the divisions of BMX, skateboarding and wheelchair motocross (WCMX).
 A professional ramp course is being built specifically for this event inside the Irving Convention Center at Las Colinas.